I am addicted to technology.

 I know it’s bad, but it’s true.

-It’s as if my laptop is attached to my hip and my phone to my hand.
-(If my iPad were working, I’m pretty sure that would be attached to something, too.)
-I can’t go a day without Googling something, I RUN to get the charger when my laptop threatens to shut down because it’s low on battery, I turn right around if I realize I’ve left my phone at home, and sometimes, I swear I start scrolling through Instagram before I even know what I’m doing. 🤦🏼♀️
+It’s as if my laptop is attached to my hip and my phone to my hand… I can’t go a day without Googling something, I RUN to get the charger when my laptop threatens to shut down because it’s low on battery, I turn right around if I realize I’ve left my phone at home, and sometimes, I swear I start scrolling through Instagram before I even know what I’m doing. 🤦🏼♀️

 It really is an addiction.

 And I know I’m not the only one.

 6 EFFECTIVE WAYS TO CUT BACK ON SCREEN TIME TODAY